swedenconnect/ca-headless/README.md

 Multiple server deployment is supported when a database is used to share the CA repository data.
 In this case the database is used to ensure that certificate and revocation information is synchronized between the server instances.

-This synchronization works out of the box and do not require any setup beyond ensuring that the database setup is complete with all necessary tables.
+This synchronization works out of the box and does not require any setup beyond ensuring that the database setup is complete with all necessary tables.

 ###### 2.2.2.8.1 General settings

 Database is configured using Spring Boot property settings for JPA and spring datasource properties as described in this section.
-The following general settings are allways relevant.
+The following general settings are always relevant.

 | Property                      | Description                                                                                                                                                                                                                                                                                                                                                                             |
 |-------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|